 Regardless of type, disordered eating triggers a variety of challenges when it comes to diagnosis and treatment.
 Recognizing the problem is often the hardest yet most important first step.
 Here, Leslie Heinberg, PhD, Vice Chair for Psychology, Department of Psychiatry and Psychology, shares some vital insights on identifying and battling disordered eating.

 “One of the most common misconceptions about disordered eating is that it’s a young white woman’s disease,” reveals Dr. Heinberg.
 “The truth is that disordered eating can affect any gender, race or age.
-In fact, men account for 25 percent of disordered eating cases.”
+In fact, men account for 25% of disordered eating cases.”
 Because doctors often overlook this possibility, men may experience delays in treatment and be enrolled in female-centric treatment programs.

 Another misconception is that only underweight individuals can be diagnosed with an eating disorder.
 The truth is that people who have a BMI > 25 (have overweight) or a BMI > 30 (have obesity) can also develop an eating disorder and its associated health and lifestyle consequences.
 “All patients should be screened for disordered eating, not just those with a low BMI,” notes Dr. Heinberg.

 The following are the most common physical signs of disordered eating: